exelotl/trick/README.md

 ### Soundbank conversion

-Create a soundbank using `mmutil`.
+Create a Maxmod soundbank via `mmutil`.
 The constants are converted to Nim and the data is converted to C.

+You can pass a list of music/sfx files:

 ```nim
 let soundFiles = ["audio/mysong.xm", "audio/jump.wav"]
 makeSoundbank("source/soundbank.nim", "data/soundbank.c", soundFiles)
 ```

-Or convert all files in a directory:
+Or use a wildcard pattern to process all files in a directory:

 ```nim
 makeSoundbank("source/soundbank.nim", "data/soundbank.c", "audio/*")